 Participation in all session discussion forums;

-Completion of the workshop’s final project, submitted to the facilitator and/or posted in the appropriate discussion forum; and
+Completion of the course's final project, submitted to the course dropbox(es) and posted in the appropriate discussion forum(s); and

-Completion of the orientation and final workshop surveys.
+Completion of the orientation and final course surveys.

-Participants are expected to work independently on the final project throughout the workshop.
+Participants are expected to work independently on the final project throughout the course.
 They will share their annotated lists during the course as a strategy for collaborating with colleagues to locate the best resources.
-Each participant is expected to submit a completed final project to the facilitator before the end of the final session of this workshop.
-A set of Final Project Guidelines is available as a resource for facilitators and participants.
+Copyright guidelines are to be observed throughout the course project and all course activities.
+All work associated with the course project is to be the original work of the course participant.
+Fair Use does not apply to the course project.
+Each participant is expected to submit a completed final project to the facilitator before the end of the final session of this course.

 This course meets the standards for Content, Instructional Design, and Technology as defined in the National Standards of Quality for Online Courses, published by the International Association for K-12 Online Learning (iNACOL).

 This course provides teachers with an opportunity to meet the Engage in Professional Growth and Leadership standard as defined in the National Educational Technology Standards and Performance Indicators for Teachers, published by the International Society for Technology in Education (ISTE) and the standards for professional development defined by NSDC.

 This course was developed by EdTech Leaders Online at Education Development Center, Inc (EDC).
 EdTech Leaders Online provides capacity building, training, and online courses for school districts, state departments of education, and colleges and universities.

 Last update: December , 2014.